 You all know that I love to plan a trip.
 I love researching new areas, finding roadside parks, city murals and amazing natural attractions.
 We regularly visit historical landmarks and museums as we travel across the country.
 Planning a trip is typically an exciting time as we make reservations and dream about adventures.
-But this year is different.
-I am hearing from many friends and family members who have missed summer vacations and are nervous about taking a trip.
-They’re worried about how to decide where to go and be safe while traveling.
+I am still hearing from many friends and family members who have missed summer vacations and are nervous about taking a trip.
+They’re worried about how to decide where to go and be safe while traveling but they are excited about fall travel options.
 Here are some tips to help us plan a trip in uncertain times.

 How to Plan a Trip in Uncertain Times